Research and Scholarship Support

 Return and Renewals

-At the end of the semester, faculty members receive an email notice that library materials are due by either December 1, May 1, or August 1.
-Law faculty should return library materials that are no longer needed to the Circulation Desk or renew items.
-Faculty members may contact the Circulation Desk at 5-9002 to arrange pickup of borrowed materials.
+At the end of the semester, faculty members receive an email notice that library materials are due.
+Law faculty should return library materials that are no longer needed to the Circulation Desk or renew their items on InfoHawk+.
+Faculty members may contact the Circulation Desk at 335-9002 or email@example.com to arrange pickup of borrowed materials.
 Items that are unreturned, lost, or unaccounted for will be billed to the faculty member consistent with the general University policy regarding replacement of lost library materials.

 Faculty Research Assistants